Talosian/hello-world/README.md

 * This is a list.
 * In it, i am listing things.
 * Things have been listed.
-* Brace yourself for an image of a turtle!
+* Brace yourself for an image of an angry turtle!